- Do you offer a Masters degree in Psychology?

 No, we do not offer a degree in these areas.

-- When is the application deadline for entering Fall 2020?
+- When is the application deadline for Fall 2022 admission?

 - How do I apply?

-The application for Fall 2020 admission is now closed.
-The application for Fall 2021 admission will become available in September 2020.
+The application for Fall 2022 admission is not yet available.
+A link will be posted on our website as soon as it is.
 Please pay particular attention to the Application Instructions.

 - How many students apply for admission?

-For the entering class of Fall 2019, the admissions committee reviewed 799 applications.
+Typically, we receive approximately 800 applications.
+However, for the entering class of Fall 2021, the admissions committee reviewed 1659 applications.

 - How many students enroll each year?